jflude/lancaster/README.md

 and written to SUBSCRIBER's storage.

 Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
-PUBLISHER also has a -Q option which causes it to output change queue statistics instead of its usual output (the -j option also includes the change queue statistics).
+PUBLISHER also has a -s option which causes it to output storage latency statistics instead of its usual output (the -j option also includes the storage latency statistics).

 A typical scenario for testing would be to run WRITER and PUBLISHER on one host, and SUBSCRIBER and READER on another.
 For example, if the former were to be